Top prospect sectors for U.S. exports to Uganda include:

 Information and Communications Technology

 Demand for information and communications technology (ICT) is high in Uganda.
 However, investors must grapple with a difficult regulatory environment, including taxes on imported internet-based services and applications.
-Leading opportunities for U.S. investors include building data centers, providing data security and internet services, and exporting telecommunications hardware, fiber optic equipment, and network hardware.
+Leading opportunities for U.S. investors include building data centers; providing data security services and internet services; and exporting telecommunications hardware, fiber optic equipment, and network hardware.

-Uganda’s medical facilities remain underfunded and poorly managed, with the government dedicating 9.8% of the 2021/2022 total budget to the health sector.
-Uganda’s few public hospitals provide limited services.
+Uganda’s medical facilities remain underfunded and poorly managed, with the government dedicating 6% of the 2022/2023 total budget to the health sector.
+Uganda’s poorly equipped public hospitals provide limited services.
 To fill the gap, several local and international investors have constructed private hospitals and dental clinics to serve wealthy and middle-class Ugandans, along with expatriates.
 While Uganda’s pharmaceutical industry has developed significantly over the past ten years, Uganda still imports 80% of its essential medicines and health supplies.
-Leading opportunities for U.S. investors include: the provision of pharmaceutical, medical diagnostic, and treatment equipment; and investing in pharmaceutical production and distribution facilities.
+Leading opportunities for U.S. investors include provision of pharmaceutical, medical diagnostic, and treatment equipment; and investing in pharmaceutical production and distribution facilities.